ds-spec/build-your-own-git/notes/stage-2-read-blob.md

 2. **Buffer**: A buffer is essentially a collection of hexadecimal bytes (e.g., `<Buffer 62 6c 6f 62 20 31 32 00 68 65 6c 6c 6f 20 77 6f 72 6c 64 0a>`).
 3. **Null Value Index**: Using `indexOf(0)` on a buffer helps identify the position of the null value.
 4. **`subarray` Method**: This method is used to separate the null value and the output text from the buffer, enabling the extraction of readable content.
+5. The `process.stdin.on` method listens to your standard input, while `process.argv` captures the arguments you pass in the terminal as an array.
+This allows you to access and process the exact commands or inputs you type in the terminal.

+6. Writing clean and well-structured code with clearly defined interfaces is essential.
+While testing and debugging during development help you grasp functionality, production code requires greater precision.
+Address edge cases carefully, define types explicitly for your interfaces, and ensure your code is intuitive and maintainable for others.

+> **Pro Tip**: If you're unsure about the type to assign, it’s a sign that you need to deepen your understanding of what your code is doing.